mdrakiburrahman/purview-asset-ingestor/README.md

 ]
 ```

-We perform a `POST` request to `http://127.0.0.1:5000/api/glossary/terms` using Postman with the above JSON in the `Body`:
+We perform a `POST` request to `http://127.0.0.1:5000/api/glossary/terms` using Postman with the above JSON in the `Body`: <br>
 ![Call API](images/6.png)

-And we see the Glossary Terms get created within Purview:
+And we see the Glossary Terms get created within Purview: <br>
 ![Glossary Terms get created](images/7.png)

 ### Step 2: Create an entire asset chain for an Azure SQL Database, and apply glossary terms to serve as Custom Data Classifications (using a minified JSON)